AriaSalvatrice/AriaModules/README.md

 - My signature/logo remains copyrighted.
   - If you edit my code to use my modules as a base for your own altered modules, remove my signature from your faceplates, even if you think your changes are trivial: I don't want to endorse and take credit for something I didn't vet or personally participate in.
-  - If you are faithfully porting my code to a fork of VCV Rack, are compiling binaries for another platform, or are otherwise faitfully distributing my modules as I designed them, you can leave in the signature.
+  - If you are faithfully porting my code to a fork of VCV Rack, are compiling binaries for another platform, or are otherwise faithfully distributing my modules as I designed them, keep the signature.
 If unsure, just ask.
   - The easiest way to remove my signature from every module is by blanking or replacing the graphic in the [`res/components/signature.svg`](res/components/signature.svg) file, and removing it from the blank plate: [`res/Blank.svg`](res/Blank.svg).
 - The files in `res/Arcane` are all distributed under the [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US) license, as they are a derivative work of the [CBD Tarot](https://www.cbdtarot.com/) released under that license.
 - The files in `res/components/lcd/Fixed_v01` were exported from the [Fixed_v01 font by Orgdot](http://www.orgdot.com/aliasfonts/index.htm), which is released under [a custom MIT-style license](res/components/lcd/Fixed_v01/LICENSE.txt), included in the source and in binary distributions.